Shakshuka - Middle Eastern Baked Eggs

 - 3 cloves garlic, finely chopped

-- 1 large red capsicum (bell peppers), diced
+- 1 large red capsicum (bell pepper), diced

 - 250g chorizo sausages (mild), halved & sliced